-When I started my first HR job at 26, my boss handed me a stack of books and two pieces of advice.
+When I started my first HR job on an HR team at 26, my boss handed me a stack of books and two pieces of advice.
 (1) Always read what the client is reading and (2) learn to “talk trucks” (meaning, “learn the business, kid.”)
 Straight out of grad school and fired up about all I thought I knew, the reading part was perfect for me.
 I think she was worried I’d be telling the guys three levels up what to read (and think), and far better to meet them where they were with a little humility.

 And the second piece of advice, “talking trucks,” learning the business so well that I could add real value and perspective to the conversation, was PRICELESS.